 5. Ensure handover of online documents

-It’s best practice to have employees store any online documents in a shared company folder that you keep control over, using business tools such as Dropbox Business.
-If an employee stores their files in a separate folder or on a personal computer, make sure they transfer everything and delete the originals.
+It’s best practice to have employees store any online documents in a shared company folder that you keep control over, using business tools such as OneDrive.
+If an employee stores their files in a separate folder or on a personal computer, make sure everything is transferred and delete the originals.